VeldaKiara/rickmorty/README.md

 - REST APIs return data in a JSON(JavaScript Object Notation) or XML(Extensible Markup Language) format.
 At the same time, GraphQL allows the client to specify the data they need and responds with a JSON object matching the query.

-- GraphQL provides versioning to allow the evolution of the API without disrupting the existing clients, while REST APIs are done by creating new endpoints for each version.
+- GraphQL provides versioning to enable the APIs evolution without disrupting the existing clients, while REST APIs are done by creating new endpoints for each version.

 - In some cases, REST APIs can suffer from over-fetching or under-fetching, where the server may send much or little data.
 GraphQL accounts for this by allowing clients to request the data they need, thus reducing the amount of data transferred over a network.

 ### Project Setup
-### Prerequisistes
+### Prerequisites

 - Fundamentals on React
-- Have knowledge on how API's work and CSS(Cascading Style Sheets)
+- Know about how APIs work and CSS(Cascading Style Sheets)
 ### Installation Dependencies

 Create a new React App (rickandmorty)